verana-labs/verana.io-website/content/page/build.md

 ### Discoverable Self Sovereign Verifiable Services

-Organizations and individuals can launch their own **Verifiable Services**: digital services they fully own and control, and are automatically **indexed and discoverable**.
+Organizations and individuals can launch their own **verifiable services** (VSs): digital services they fully own and control, and are automatically **indexed and discoverable**.
 From AI agents to social channels to e-commerce, these services are portable, provable, and free from the risk of deplatforming or lock-in.

 {{<cta text="Learn more" page="/page/build/verifiable-services" align="right">}}

 ### Verifiable User Agents

-**Verifiable User Agents** are new apps and browsers that connect people to Verifiable Services and trust networks.
+**Verifiable user agents** (VUAs) are new apps and browsers that connect people to **verifiable services** and **trust networks**.
 They make discovery, interaction, and transactions seamless, powered by credentials and open standards, not ads or opaque algorithms.

 {{<cta text="Learn more" page="/page/build/verifiable-user-agents" align="right">}}